whpptjs/docs/docs/src/guide/gettingStarted/pages.md

 `vuex modules` for us to leverage.
 Read more about the store modules [here](/guide/gettingStarted/store).
 In this case we're accessing the `loadPage` action from the `whppt/page` store module.

-`loadPage` takes in 1 argument, this is an object that can have 3 properties, slug, pageType and collection.
+`loadPage` takes in 1 argument, this is an object that can have 3 properties, `slug`, `pageType` and `collection`.
 Firstly, the slug will come from your pathMatch, e.g. if I visit `/hello` in the browser my slug will be `hello`.

 Next, we have the `pageType` and the `collection`.
 At least one of these is needed to find the correct data to load. `pageType` will be a reference to the Whppt plugin's `pageType` and the `collection` will refer to the plugin's collection.
-It is entirely up to you as to which one you need to use to load your page.
+It is entirely up to you as to which one use when loading your page.

 With the above, there's one thing missing, we're trying to load something that does not yet exist.
-In the next section we'll look at getting our first [Whppt plugin](/guide/gettingStarted/store) setup and how we can create a page so that the above setup will work.
+In the next section we'll look at getting our first [Whppt plugin](/guide/gettingStarted/plugins) setup and how we can create a page so that the above setup will work.